lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - `V3.0`: Hardware version
 - `27`: Software version

+NOTE for BTT TFT35 firmwares: There are currently three different kinds of firmware available: V3.0, E3_V3.0 and B1_V3.0.
+Please make sure to use the firmware which matches your TFT screen.

-Notes for MKS TFT firmwares:
+NOTES for MKS TFT firmwares:
 1) Any binary file for an MKS firmware (e.g. MKS_TFT28_V3.0.27.x.bin) must be renamed to MKSTFTxx.bin (e.g. MKSTFT28.bin, MKSTFT35.bin etc...)
 2) For MKS TFT35, two binary files are provided:
   1) encrypted version: usable on a stock MKS TFT35 (based on a bootloader with encryption)
   2) unencrypted version: usable with a bootloader without encryption

-Note for BTT TFT35 firmwares: There are currently three different kinds of firmware available: V3.0, E3_V3.0 and B1_V3.0.
-Please make sure to use the firmware which matches your TFT screen.

 **Element 2:** Fonts and Icons (in the `TFT**` or `MKS` folder):